Jaokimben/CISOA/README.md

 To run CISO Assistant locally in a straightforward way, you can use Docker compose.

+> [!NOTE]
+> Fly.io deployment is not currently supported as this project is designed for local Docker-compose or cloud trial usage.

 0. Update docker

 Make sure you have a recent version of docker (>= 27.0).